 Exercise Physiology Faculty and Staff

-Professor Swanson completed his undergraduate degree from Alma College (Alma, MI) with a major in biology and minor in chemistry.
-His undergraduate thesis examined pesticide levels and control in Tribolium Brevicornis (if you know what that organism is, you win a prize!).
-Professor Swanson completed his masters in exercise physiology from Kent State University (Kent, OH), where his research focused on the role of protein metabolism during aerobic exercise.
-(And he has seen the grassy knoll and bullet hole in the sculpture depicted in the media, as well as the memorial erected in the early 90's to honor those killed in the incident).
-Professor Swanson completed his Ph.D. from THE Ohio State University (Columbus, OH)- not to be confused with the much smaller and less academically challenging Ohio State University.
-His doctoral thesis examined the effect of eccentric exercise muscle damage on muscle glycogen resynthesis (subtitled "If my legs hurt after this, I get to eat lots of sugary foods, right?").
-After cramming four good years of college into a six year period, Professor Swanson finally graduated and his illustrious academic career began in earnest.
+Swanson completed his undergraduate degree from Alma College in Alma, Mich., with a major in biology and minor in chemistry.
+His undergraduate thesis examined pesticide levels and control in Tribolium Brevicornis.
+Swanson completed his master's degree in exercise physiology from Kent State University in Kent, Ohio, where his research focused on the role of protein metabolism during aerobic exercise.
+He completed his Ph.D. from Ohio State University.
+His doctoral thesis examined the effect of eccentric exercise muscle damage on muscle glycogen resynthesis.

-Professor Swanson teaches the following courses: Exercise Physiology, Exercise Testing and Prescription I/II, Exercise Biochemistry, and Introduction to Exercise and Health.
+At ONU, Swanson teaches Exercise Physiology, Exercise Testing and Prescription I/II, Exercise Biochemistry, and Introduction to Exercise and Health.
 He also coordinates the Exercise Physiology internships.

 Dr. Edward S. Potkanowicz arrived at Ohio Northern in 2011.
 In addition to his teaching and research responsibilities at ONU, Dr. Potkanowicz is responsible for the coordination and development of new clinical experiences.